isotopp/isotopp.github.io/content/posts/2019-10-05-data-centers-and-energy.md

 - The smartphone will still use less than 5W, because it can't fry itself.
-- And doing this at home via Wifi will not use mobile infrastructure but whatever access point is in the house, so relatively low power (10W total for AP and phone?).
+- And doing this at home via Wi-Fi will not use mobile infrastructure but whatever access point is in the house, so relatively low power (10W total for AP and phone?).
 - The smartphone can indeed show Full HD, because modern smartphone